Registrations open in December and and proceed through multiple intake stages until all available spots are filled.

 From experience, we know that new teammates often become new friends.

-Priority is given to children whose parents volunteer to coach or manage.
+Priority is given to children whose parents volunteer to coach.
 We then consider factors like whether players live or attend school in Bardon, Ashgrove, Red Hill, or Paddington.